From museums to mountain vistas, from scenic backroads to an abandoned superhighway – there are a TON of must-see attractions in Bedford County, PA!

 Whether you’re looking for day trip ideas or staying in the area for a week or more, you’re sure to find something to love about Bedford County on this list of “must-see” destinations.

-And if I missed one of your favorites, be sure to leave a suggestion in the comments below.
+And if I missed one of your favorites, shoot me an email.

 There’s always room for more ideas on this list of must-see destinations in Bedford County, PA!